-In 2021, CTG has launched a new programme of monthly training sessions, open to all members, on topical tax issues for charities.
-The meetings will take place in a virtual format and take place for an hour at the end of the day.
+CTG runs a programme of monthly training sessions, open to all members, on topical tax issues for charities.
+Launched in 2021, the meetings take place in a virtual format and take place for an hour at the end of the day.
 Sessions are addressed by expert speakers with a mixture of presentations and panel discussions.

 Slides and recordings of recent sessions on the future of the tax system, VAT developments, Making Tax Digital for VAT, Employment taxation, Business Rates, Tackling the Gift Aid Gap, donor experiences of Gift Aid and Budget 2021 can be found below.

 On 1 December 2021, the session focused on tax issues relevant to smaller charities.
 Joining CTG Chair, Richard Bray, was Alexandra Gear (CTG Director and Director of Finance Operations at the MS Trust) and Les Howard (VAT consultant at vatadvice.org).
 Rachel Cooper (Finance Lead at the Small Charities Coalition and Director of Embrace Finance) was unfortunately unable to make the session, but shared some thoughts in advance that were relayed to the charities and advisers present.
 The speakers shared tips about smaller charities can tackle tax issues.
 Key takeaways were that it was very important to be aware of general tax and finance developments, ensure joined up thinking within an organisation and where necessary take professional advice.
 Charities and advisers can access the recording (approx 1 hour) and presentation slides.